jefflai108/mfcc/README.md

 		II. vacvd is your file key.

-		III. sox is a very popular library for audio processing. `/export/a11/oplchot/nist-sre-train2008/vacvd-x.raw` is your audio file path.
+		III. sox is a very popular library for audio processing. /export/a11/oplchot/nist-sre-train2008/vacvd-x.raw is your audio file path.
+Everything before the file path and after sox is the characterisitc of the original audio file.
+Everything after the file path is the desired characteristic of your target audio file.

+		IV.
+For example, -r 16000 specifies samling rate at 16k. -t wav specifies your target audio file is in .wav format.

+		V. Last but not least, you need "-|" at the end.

 3. ./run.sh (if permission denied, do chmod u+x run.sh).
 This should create a mfcc directory and store the raw_mfcc_train.#.scp files.
 And store everything in mfcc_cmvn.h5